invictus2010/fixvms/firstpost.md

 The USS Connecticut is an engineering marvel.
 Its nuclear power plant propels to classified speeds.
 Its unique hull material secures watertight integrity to classified depths.
 Its double deck torpedo room services eight torpedo tubes, twice the number found on other submarines.

 In war, it's the apex predator of the ocean.
+One Seawolf class submarine, such as the Connecticut, can carry 50 torpedoes.
+Each torpedo can destroy a warship or submarine.
+The Connecticut has enough firepower to destroy any other nation's nuclear submarine force.

 Yet, despite all of this, the navigational software on the $3B warship is far less capable any maps app on your phone.
 The software, called "Voyage Management System" (VMS), is the hub of all the ship's planning.
-But it can't even do basic, safety-of-ship alerting.
+But it can't even do basic safety-of-ship alerting.

 You want to try and dive down to 350FT even though the seafloor is at 300FT?
 No problem, VMS will let you do that with no alerting, even though it knows both the ship's depth and the seafloor's depth.

 We don't know why the Connecticut hit a seamount.
 But I'm certain VMS didn't help the watchteam avoid the accident.
 The Submarine Force has lived with inadequate navigation software for too long.
 I hope you agree that **it's time we fix VMS.**
 ## Basics of Planning
 Ever wonder how submarines don't hit things?
 Probably not.
 But I'm going to cover the basics to show just how poorly VMS supports navigation teams.